 Your body is an amazing piece of equipment.
 Though it’s intricate and well-designed, you can use small tricks and techniques to take advantage of your body’s processes to achieve a specific result—and “upgrade” your body.

-We’ve curated the best biohacks from top experts to find ways to help support your immune system.
+We’ve curated the best at-home tactics from top experts to find ways to help support your immune system.

 One of the cornerstones of being healthy, in general, is eating right.
-When you’re biohacking your body, it’s no different.
-However, there are more defined approaches you should be taking.
+However, there are more defined approaches you could be taking.

 Fasting can help reset your immune system